 Let’s start with where many businesses go wrong.
 Key factors in poor design include trying to squeeze too many people into a small space, or not having any context to the design.
 The workplace design must be attuned to the needs of the workforce and have relevance to the organisation or the people.
 It is important to provide staff with a balance of quiet spaces so they can concentrate and open areas so groups can collaborate.

-Over 80% of the UK’s office workforce is based in urban environments, our everyday working lives are growing increasingly isolated from our natural roots.
-Urban working spaces can be oppressive – surrounded by high rise buildings, have little natural air, no outside views and artificial lighting.
+Over 80% of the UK’s office workforce is based in urban environments, and our everyday working lives are growing increasingly isolated from our natural roots.
+Urban working spaces can be oppressive.
+They’re often surrounded by high rise buildings, have little natural air, no outside views and only artificial lighting.
 We don’t, by nature, like to feel trapped and enclosed.
-One of the most common requests we have from our clients is to bring plenty of fresh air into the office, to create lots of light and open spaces.

 Human beings have an elemental connection to nature and natural processes.
 This notion, known as biophilia, can reap many physical and psychological rewards – especially when harnessed in the workplace.